OverStruck/Sin-Captcha/README.md

 #Sin Captcha (Para Español leer mas abajo)
-*Sin Captcha* is a very simple PHP class use to generate a type of "captcha" that's not really a captcha.
+*Sin Captcha* is a very simple PHP class used to generate a type of "captcha" that's not really a captcha.
-It basically allows you to add anti-bot type of check very easy.
+It basically allows you to add anti-bot type of check very easily.

 ![Screenshot](http://i.imgur.com/Im3bwLl.png)